 1. Acadia National Park

-Peaking around mid-October, it’s hard to beat the fall foliage in Acadia National Park.
+It’s hard to beat the fall foliage in Acadia National Park, which peaks around mid-October.
 Add the 3.3 mile Jordan Pond Path hike to your itinerary and enjoy sweeping views of the park.
-Take a trolley tour through the recreation center to learn about its rich history and geography.
+Adventurous hikers should add on the Penobscot and Sargent Mountain Loop, one of the best hikes in the system, for epic panoramas that truly pop in the fall.
+Take a trolley tour to learn about the park’s rich history and geography.
 And wake up early to catch the sunrise at the top of Cadillac Mountain.
-You’ll be first to see the sunrise in the U.S. between the months of October and March.
+You’ll be first to see the sunrise in the U.S. between October and March.

 2. Yosemite National Park

-Fall colors along the Appalachian Mountains are a sight to behold, and few places are more beautiful than the Smokies.
-The blue hills of Tennessee and North Carolina turn amazing shades of red, orange, and yellow.
-Schedule a hike to Clingmans Dome to get a birds-eye view of the colors.
-And if you plan to visit nearby attractions like Dollywood or Gatlinburg, the cooler temps in the fall make for a more enjoyable travel experience too.
+Fall colors along the Appalachian Mountains are a sight to behold.
+Few places are more beautiful at this time of year than the Smokies, when the blue hills of Tennessee and North Carolina turn amazing shades of red, orange, and yellow.
+Schedule a hike to Clingmans Dome to get a birds-eye view of the spectacle and immerse yourself in pastoral Appalachian history by driving, walking, or biking the magical Cades Loop road.
+And if you plan to visit nearby attractions like Dollywood or Gatlinburg, cooler fall temps will make exploring those more enjoyable, too.

-Glacier National Park’s fall season is a great time to visit for those who enjoy fewer crowds, active wildlife and views of trees turning colors.
-According to the National Park Service, the trees in the west side of the park begin changing color mid-September, and on the east side, fall color appears more towards the end of September and beginning of October.
-The last color change of the season is when the larch trees turn a gold color in mid-October.
+Glacier National Park’s fall season is a great time to visit for those who enjoy fewer crowds—especially on the Going-to-the-Sun Road, the top road to drive in summer—active wildlife, and views of trees turning colors.
+Plan your trip accordingly: Trees on the park’s west side typically start changing color in mid-September, while those on the east tend to see fall colors pop towards the end of September or beginning of October.
+The last color change of the season sees the park’s larch trees turn a warm gold in mid-October.

-Avoid the hot and sticky summer months and come to the Everglades in the Fall when the weather is cooler.
-Take an airboat ride through the swamps, get up close and personal with the alligators, enjoy an authentic Everglades meal, or go for a hike on the Pine Island Trails.
-For the more hardcore travelers, you may consider the Tamiami Trail, which includes a 15 mile bike ride, a 3 mile walk and a 3 mile kayaking route.
+Avoid the hot and sticky summer months and visit the Everglades in late fall—humidity drops starting in October and the weather is cooler in general.
+The Tatamiami Trail that cuts through this South Florida park is among the most memorable national park drives you can take.
+Do get out of the car, though, to take an airboat ride through the swamps, get up close and personal with the park’s alligators, enjoy an authentic Everglades meal, or go for a hike on the Pine Island Trails.
+Active travelers can also complete the Tamiami Trail “triathalon,” which includes a 15-mile bike ride, a 3-mile walk and a 3-mile kayaking route.

-Mt.
-Rainier is one of America’s most stunning volcanoes and an icon of the Pacific Northwest’s dreamy landscape.
-Mount Rainier National Park draws fall visitors for a landscape washed in vibrant oranges, reds and yellows.
-The best time to visit the park is mid October to November.
-And the most beautiful displays can be found at Sunrise and Chinook Pass, the Paradise area, Reflection Lakes, Bench and Snow Lake and Grove of the Patriarchs.
+One of America’s most stunning volcano parks, and an icon of the Pacific Northwest’s rugged landscape, Mount Rainier National Park draws fall visitors for its majestic outdoors awash in vibrant oranges, reds, and yellows.
+Mid October to November is the best time for peak fall foliage.
+The most beautiful displays can be found at Sunrise and Chinook Pass, the Paradise area, Reflection Lakes, Bench and Snow Lake, and Grove of the Patriarchs.